CDSoft/pp/README.md

 ditaa
 -----

-ditaa.jar is integrated in [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)"). [ditaa](http://ditaa.sourceforge.net/) is distributed under the [GNU General Public License version 2.0 (GPLv2)](http://sourceforge.net/directory/license:gpl/).
+ditaa.jar is not integrated anymore in [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)").
+The [ditaa](http://ditaa.sourceforge.net/) version used is the one already integrated in [PlantUML](http://plantuml.sourceforge.net/). [ditaa](http://ditaa.sourceforge.net/) is distributed under the [GNU General Public License version 2.0 (GPLv2)](http://sourceforge.net/directory/license:gpl/).
 See <http://sourceforge.net/projects/ditaa/>.

 Feedback
 ========